bschoola/kanban-board/README.md

 # Kanban-board project

-kanban board in angular and backend in python
+kanban board in angular and backend in python.